mkdar/MARLBlackHole/README.md

 # MARLBlackHole

 This repository contains a Jupyter Notebook implementing a multi-agent reinforcement learning (MARL) environment where agents attempt to survive and maintain orbits around a simulated black hole.
-The project includes both Newtonian-gravity and circular-orbit modes, reward shaping, curriculum learning, and a full PPO training pipeline.
+The project includes both Newtonian-gravity and circular-orbit modes, reward shaping, curriculum learning, and a full SharedPPO training pipeline.

 ## Contents

-The notebook includes the complete codebase, organized into the following components:
+The notebook includes the complete codebase organized into the following components:

 ### Drone and Mothership Classes